 Email Enabled – This column will consist of checkbox.
 Checkbox will be unchecked by default and will be checked by partner as needed.

-The customers that are selected will be updated in X_PARTNER_GROUP_CUSTOMER_DETIALS table with the corresponding group id.
+The customers that are selected will be updated in X_PARTNER_EMAIL_GROUP_CUSTOMER table with the corresponding group id.

 The displayed customer list table will consist of a maximum of 25 rows per page, after which additional pages will be displayed.